Daily-Projects-Server/virtual-marketplace/README.md

 ### Setup Virtual Environment
 `python -m venv <VENV_NAME>`
+> if you are on Linux you can activate it with `source venv/bin/activate`

 ### Install dependencies
 > pip install -r requirements.txt

 ### Setup `.env`
-> To access the secrets, create .env or rename .env.sample to .env
+> To access the secrets, create an .env file in the backend directory

 ### For Database setup
 By default, django is setup with `sqlite3`.
 For this project, set `DATABASE_URL` in your `.env` to set the database